Henry Boynton Clitz

 Henry Boynton Clitz (July 4, 1824 – October 30, 1888) was a career United States Army officer who served with distinction during the Mexican–American and Civil wars, for which he received brevet appointments.
 After his release as a prisoner of war from the Confederate Libby Prison in Richmond, Virginia, on July 17, 1862, Clitz was Commandant of Cadets at the United States Military Academy at West Point, New York, from October 23, 1862, to July 4, 1864.
 He was nominated and confirmed for appointment as a brevet brigadier general in the Regular Army on March 2, 1867, to rank from March 13, 1865.
 He retired from the Regular Army as a colonel of the 10th Infantry Regiment on July 1, 1885.
 Clitz, whose deteriorating mental state had been noticed by relatives for several months, disappeared at Niagara Falls, New York, and was presumed drowned on October 30, 1888.

 Early life

 Henry Boynton Clitz was born at Sackets Harbor, New York, on July 4, 1824.
 His parents were Lieutenant John Clitz and Mary Gale Mellen Clitz, who were married in Plattsburgh, New York, in 1819.
 John Clitz was a captain and commander of Fort Mackinac, Michigan, when he died in 1836.
 His widow was left with four sons and four daughters.
+His older brother John M. B. Clitz joined the U.S. Navy in 1837.
 Mary Clitz moved to Detroit, Michigan, where she lived for the rest of her life.

 Clitz was appointed to the United States Military Academy at large and was a cadet from July 1, 1841, to July 1, 1845.
 He graduated July 1, 1845, ranked 36 in a class of 41.
 Upon graduation, Clitz was appointed a brevet second lieutenant in the 7th Infantry Regiment.
 He served in the military occupation of Texas in 1845–46.